William-Robert-Robertson/WildCamera/README.md

 	- **Solar Panels** the size and efficiency of the solar panels selected
 	- **Shade** whether the solar panels are shaded for part or all of the day
 	- **Battery Size** the size of the battery selected
-	- **Battery Chemistry** Lithium (Li) batteries have higher energy density than lead acid (PbA) batteries but lithium batteries cannot be used in cold conditions.
+	- **Battery Chemistry** Lithium (Li) batteries have higher energy density than lead acid (PbA) batteries but lithium ion batteries cannot be used in cold conditions.
 	- **Frequency of Activation** the more often the camera is activated, the higher the power consumption
 	- **Intensity of LED Illumination** using more NIR (Near Infra Red) illumination in low light levels or at night increases power consumption
 		- **Image Sensor Used** selecting a specialist low noise, high sensitivity image sensor for night time use may increase the cost of the image sensor but reduces the need for power for NIR (Near Infra Red) LED illumination